-There were originally five components to the RAB study - each representing a major transportation and/or land use decision that must be determined in the next 1-15 years (See Exhibit 3).
-Each decision will likely affect the performance of both the state and regional transportation system and San Francisco itself for the next century.
-Those five components are:
+There are five components to the RAB study - each representing a major transportation and/or land use decision that must be determined in the next 1-15 years (See Exhibit 3).
+Each decision will likely affect the performance of both the state and regional transportation system, and San Francisco itself for the next century.
+These five components are: